justnonamenoname/lifeticle/readme.md

 Once adopted, society will not deviate from it.
 Only discoveries in the field of physics can refine this concept.
 The lifeticle must have physical properties; otherwise, it could not maintain its position during motion.
-And scientists of the future may, within the next few hundred years, come closer to uncovering the mystery of consciousness and they will answer the questions posed by the theory.
+And scientists of the future may, within the next few hundred years, come closer to uncovering the mystery of consciousness and they will answer the questions posed in the theory.

 <img src="https://github.com/justnonamenoname/lifeticle/blob/main/images/8.png" width="250">